Profile Likelihood Biclustering: Additional Proofs and Theoretical Results

-\end{lemma} The proof of Lemma~\ref{fs:max-truelabels} is similar to the proof of Lemma~\ref{L:pop-perturb} except that the bound on the difference uses $\varepsilon$ in place of the random value $\eta$.
-Some details follow. \begin{proof}[Proof of Lemma~\ref{fs:max-truelabels}] First note that in Lemma~\ref{L:uniqueness}, we can let $a$ be the index of the largest element in column $k$ of matrix $\mC$; then, since we are restricted to the set $\sJ_\varepsilon$, this element must be at least as large as
+\end{proposition} The proof of Proposition~\ref{fs:max-truelabels} is similar to the proof of Proposition~\ref{L:pop-perturb} except that the bound on the difference uses $\varepsilon$ in place of the value $\eta$.
+Some details follow.

+\begin{proof}[Proof of Proposition~\ref{fs:max-truelabels}] First note that in Proposition~\ref{L:pop-perturb}, we can let $a$ be the index of the largest element in column $k$ of matrix $\mC$; then, since we are restricted to the set $\sJ_\varepsilon$, this element must be at least as large as